pulumi/registry/README.md

 This repository is a [Hugo module](https://gohugo.io/hugo-modules/) that doubles as a development server to make it easier to work on the pages that make up Pulumi Registry.
 It contains most of the Hugo `content` and `layouts` files comprising what you see at https://pulumi.com/registry -- but not everything.
 A few things you won't find in this repository include:

-* Package-level API navigation, documentation, and how-to guides.
+* Package-level how-to guides.
 These files are still built and checked into the [pulumi/docs](https://github.com/pulumi/docs) repository.
 (We're [working on bringing them into this repository](https://github.com/pulumi/registry/issues/237), though.)

 * JavaScript, CSS, and web components.
 We build the JavaScript and CSS bundles that power the Pulumi website (and therefore the Registry) in the [pulumi/theme](https://github.com/pulumi/theme) repository.